-Changing your Facebook profile privacy is straightforward enough, and after recent problems with the social network behemoth, there will be more changes making it even simpler to control your privacy settings.
+Changing your Facebook profile privacy is straightforward enough, and after recent privacy problems with the social network behemoth, there will be more changes making it even simpler to control your privacy settings.
 If you want to edit who can view your profile, who can send you messages or even what kind of information is shared with the general Facebook community, here are several simple steps to follow.

 Login to Facebook through a browser.
 A desktop or mobile browser is fine, but avoid doing this in the app.

 Go to settings.
 On a mobile browser this is the three horizontal bars on the right hand side.
 On desktop it is under the dropdown arrow on the top blue bar.

 Go to ‘Account Settings’ on mobile browser, or simply ‘privacy’ on a desktop browser.

 You will be able to change various things including:

 - Who can see your posts.